-ANNA DULNIKOWSKA-PRZYSTALSKA is the inspiration and drive behind MarbleAir Architects.
+ANNA DULNIKOWSKA-PRZYSTALSKA, a female Architect, is the inspiration and drives behind MarbleAir Architects.

 With her own unique preferences and instinctive style, she has developed an intriguing ethos of collaboration, professionalism, and a thoughtful approach to her clients’ needs.

 We’d like to share a little of MarbleAir’s history and ethos with you.

 Anna is a highly creative and driven person, and her journey as a female architect has not been a conventional one.

 Having spent three years working for developers, a further three years in conservation practice, and seven years as a business partner for a small architectural practice, Anna made the exciting leap in 2017 and now heads up MarbleAir Architects in Oxford.